 The National Banana Bunchy Top Virus Program

-The Phase 3 of the National Banana Bunchy Top Virus (BBTV) Program currently operates in South East Queensland and Northern New South Wales and is funded by banana industry levees and Horticulture Innovation Australia.
-The program has a team of inspectors working across the known BBTV areas and is led by Mr Barry Sullivan.
-The aim of this program is to control and contain the disease within the known bunchy top zone and prevent further spread to other commercial banana growing areas.
+Phase 4 of the National Banana Bunchy Top Virus (BBTV) Program began on July 1, 2019 and operates in South East Queensland and Northern New South Wales.
+It is run by the Australian Banana Growers’ Council and funded by banana grower levies through Hort Innovation.
+The program has a team of inspectors working across the known BBTV areas and is led by Mr David Peasley.
+The aim of this program is to control and contain the disease within the known bunchy top zone, prevent further spread to other commercial banana growing areas and promote awareness.

 What is the Banana Bunchy Top Virus?

 The Banana Bunchy Top virus is the most devastating viral disease found in banana plants worldwide.
 It poses a major threat to Australia’s commercial banana industry and home-grown bananas also.